joernio/joern/README.md

 is freed before ```p->next``` is executed.
 The snipped can be found under `./tests/free`

-We fire up our frontend to build the CPG:
+We fire up our C/C++ language frontend to build the CPG:

 `./fuzzyc2cpg.sh tests/free `

-This gives us a ```cpg.bin.zip``` in our local folder.
+This creates a code property graph named ```cpg.bin.zip``` in our local folder.
-Now fire up `./joern.sh cpg.bin.zip`.
+Now launch `./joern.sh cpg.bin.zip`.
 Well, this doens't give us much right?

 What you should see are all the methods in a rather low level representation.